camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

 EOF
 ```

-With eksctl you can execute the previously created file as following and will take 25-30 minutes.
+With eksctl you can execute the previously created file as follows and takes 25-30 minutes.

 ```shell
 eksctl create cluster --config-file cluster.yaml
 ```

-### (optional) IAM Access Management
+### (Optional) IAM access management

 The access concerning Kubernetes is split into two layers.
 One being the IAM permissions allowing general EKS usage, like accessing the EKS UI, generating the EKS access via the AWS CLI, etc. The other being the cluster access itself determining which access the user should have within the Kubernetes cluster.